KBismark/remove-style/README.md

 A directory takes the lowest preference if passed as argument with any other possible argument.

 ### A Note On the "rs-" Prefix
-In order to prevent class names collission with existing class names, Remove-Style prefix class names with "rs-".
+In order to prevent class names collision with existing class names, Remove-Style prefix class names with "rs-".

 ### A Note On the Class Names Used by Remove-Style